antoniobytedev-vitis/vitis-workshop/README.md

 Every section exercise builds on the previous ones but advanced exercises might need you to revisit them after you've finished other sections.

----
----
-**All synthesis results have been obtained using  the xa7a12tcpg238-2I part and on Vitis 2024.2**
----

 ## Goal of the Repository

 The goal is not just to “make code faster.”